 For any questions about these resources, please contact the Office of Loan Guarantee at OLGINFO@hud.gov

 Eviction Moratorium to Prevent the Spread of COVID-19

-Dear Tribal Leader Letter - Center for Disease Control and Prevention (CDC) Issues an Order extending the Eviction Moratorium to June 30, 2021
+- Dear Tribal Leader Letter - Centers for Disease Control and Prevention (CDC) Issues an Order extending the Eviction Moratorium to July 31, 2021 (June 29, 2021)

 - Resident Declaration Form (form expires September 30, 2021)

 - ONAP Tenant Flyer for CDC Order